farcrycore/plugin-paypal/README.md

 There are a number of utilities in the webtop to help make administration easier.

+## API Status

+This page will show you if the plugin isn't configured, or there are undeployed content types.
+As a test of the API (and your credentials) it also retrieves a list of the most recent transactions from PayPal.

+## Manual Payment

+This utility allows you to test credit card processing, and make payments on behalf of others.
+It doesn't make you enter every field that the `makeDirectPayment` method will accept, only those that are required.

+## Transaction Log

+PayPal has it's own log, but it only stores specific information, and doesn't store transactions that have certain errors.

+This log stores information about *every* transaction that is attempted by the plugin, including

+- much of the information submitted to the gateway,
+- the username of the person who submitted the transaction,
+- the time the transaction was *sent* to PayPal and the time PayPal *responded*
+- the success / failure of the transaction
+- any errors / information returned by PayPal

+*NOTE: the log only stores the last 4 digits of credit card numbers and does NOT store CVV2 values.*

 # LIB Reference

 The library is available at `application.fc.lib.paypal`.
 Most of these arguments